deepset-ai/haystack-home/content/blog/deepset-studio-and-nvidia-nims/index.md

 In most use cases, RAG pipelines consist of three to four components.
 In this article, we’ll be using the following components for building the RAG pipeline:

 -   **Text Embedder**: This component embeds incoming user queries using the same embedding model employed during the data indexing pipeline.
-For this, we’ll use the[`NvidiaTextEmbedder` component](https://docs.haystack.deepset.ai/docs/nvidiatextembedder), which we configured to leverage a NVIDIA-hosted [NVIDIA NeMo Retriever text embedding NIM microservice](https://docs.nvidia.com/nim/nemo-retriever/text-embedding/latest/overview.html) from the NVIDIA API Catalog ([nvidia/nv-embedqa-e5-v5](https://build.nvidia.com/nvidia/nv-embedqa-e5-v5)).
+For this, we’ll use the[`NvidiaTextEmbedder` component](https://docs.haystack.deepset.ai/docs/nvidiatextembedder), which we configured to leverage an NVIDIA-hosted [NVIDIA NeMo Retriever text embedding NIM microservice](https://docs.nvidia.com/nim/nemo-retriever/text-embedding/latest/overview.html) from the NVIDIA API Catalog ([nvidia/nv-embedqa-e5-v5](https://build.nvidia.com/nvidia/nv-embedqa-e5-v5)).
 To set this up, you will need to provide the model's [api_url](https://build.nvidia.com/snowflake/arctic-embed-l?snippet_tab=Python) and an [NVIDIA_API_KEY](https://org.ngc.nvidia.com/setup/personal-keys) as shown in Fig. 3.

 ![Fig. 3 - NvidiaTextEmbedder configuration in the deepset Studio.](text-embedder.png "Fig. 3 - NVIDIATextEmbedder configuration in the deepset Studio.")